Trinity Hospital Retford: The current building

 The clock was made by William Thomas of Lincoln and is dated 1858.
 The clock is of bird-cage wrought iron construction, having two trains, a recoil escapement and shows the time externally on a single adjacent dial.
 It strikes the hours only on a single bell above.
-In 1996 an automatic winding system was installed on the advice of John Ablott of Scunthrope.
+In 1996 an automatic winding system was installed on the advice of John Ablott of Scunthorpe.